 not entitle the holder to entry to the Event or Business, and neither Ticketcorner nor the Event Organiser and/or Operator accept any claims for reimbursement or liability in this respect.

 2.5 Advertising and Competitions

-The sales price displayed in the webshop includes the event organiser’s ticket price plus a service charge, excluding any payment and dispatch charges.
-The advance sale price at the advanced sales offices includes the event organiser’s
+The sales price displayed in the Web Shop and in the Mobile Application includes the ticket price of the Event Organiser and/or Operator plus any service fee, excluding any payment and shipping fees.
+The sales price at the advance sales

 2.7.1 Purchase at advance sales offices